Top Healthy Foods to Add to Your Diet

 The caffeine in chocolate also helps in dilating and relaxing muscles, making oxygen-rich blood reach the muscles faster.

-Athletes go through long, intense, grueling workouts that affect their body and minds.
+Athletes go through long, intense, grueling workouts that affect their bodies and minds.

 This is why they need to know the right food and snacks to help in fueling their bodies and recover afterwards.